Learn how to optimize patient care practices to maintain normothermia and prevent the redistribution phase of unplanned hypothermia.

 Hypothermia, defined as a core body temperature less than 36° C (96.8° F), presents a constant challenge for perioperative nurses because many surgical patients are at risk for developing unplanned perioperative hypothermia during surgery.
 Randomized clinical trials have demonstrated that mild hypothermia increases the incidence of serious adverse consequences including surgical site infections.

-This activity will teach perioperative nurses to optimize patient care practices to maintain normothermia and prevent the redistribution phase of unplanned hypothermia.
+This module will teach perioperative nurses to optimize patient care practices to maintain normothermia and prevent the redistribution phase of unplanned hypothermia.